imabdk/PowerShell/README.md

-# Powershell
+# PowerShell
-All my Powershell script which I'm referencing in the various posts on https://imab.dk
+All my PowerShell scripts which I'm referencing in the various posts on https://imab.dk